jsephandrade/sanaol-cnt-00/mobile/README.md

 - `npm run android` - Build and run the native Android app.
 - `npm run ios` - Build and run the native iOS app (macOS only).
 - `npm run web` - Run the project in a web browser.
+- `npm run lint` - Run ESLint across the `src` directory.
+- `npm run format` - Check Prettier formatting (Tailwind plugin included).
+- `npm run test` - Execute Jest/RTL test suite.

 ## Known Gaps & Follow-Up Tasks

 - `@react-navigation/native` and peers are not listed in `package.json`.
 Reinstall them (see step 3) and commit the updated manifest to avoid future install drift.
 - `react-native-reanimated` requires the Babel plugin; add it to prevent runtime warnings (`TypeError: undefined is not an object (evaluating 'Reanimated.default')`).
-- `global.css` is referenced but missing - see step 5.
 - Several source comments contain mojibake characters due to encoding; re-save files with UTF-8 to clean them up.
 - `src/utils/auth.js` still points to `https://reqres.in` as a mock API.
 Either update it to use your production backend or delete the helper to avoid confusion.

 ## Troubleshooting

-- **Metro cannot resolve `./global.css`:** Create the file as described in the setup section.
+- **Metro cannot resolve `./global.css`:** Ensure the file stays in the project root and rerun `expo start -c` if Metro cached an old bundle.
 - **Animations or Moti components crash:** Ensure the Reanimated Babel plugin is configured and rebuild the app (`expo start -c`).
 - **Network calls fail on device:** When testing over LAN, replace the local IP in `BASE_URL` with your machine's IP address reachable from the device, or use Expo tunnels (`npx expo start --tunnel`).
 - **Google Sign-In redirect loops:** Call `WebBrowser.maybeCompleteAuthSession()` (already included) and confirm your OAuth redirect URI matches the Expo project slug.